 Treatments for asbestosis:

-There are a number of medications available as asbestosis treatments.
-Inhalers are one of the most commonly prescribed.
-Although more regularly used by asthma sufferers, inhalers can relax the airway muscles for a patient and provide some pain relief.
+Doctors may prescribe a number of medicines to help relieve your symptoms.
+Whilst they are more regularly used by asthma sufferers, inhalers can relax the muscles in your airways, and provide an element of pain relief.

-When suffering from asbestosis, the lungs are often more susceptible to infection.
-Vaccinations against influenza and pneumonia can help prevent these infections taking hold, giving the sufferer a better quality of life.
+If you have asbestosis, you are more likely to suffer with lung infections.
+Vaccinations against influenza and pneumonia can help prevent these infections taking hold, giving you a better quality of life.

-In some cases doctors may recommend surgery to treat asbestosis.
-The goal of asbestosis surgery is often palliative, designed to provide pain relief and relieve symptoms.
-Some surgeries will simply drain excess fluid from the lungs, making it easier for the patient to breathe.
+In some cases, doctors may recommend surgery to treat asbestosis.
+The goal of asbestosis surgery is often palliative and designed to reduce your pain and relieve other symptoms.
+For example, a doctor may recommend surgery to drain excess fluid from your lungs, which will make it easier for you to breathe.

-When severe asbestosis takes over a person’s body may not get all the oxygen it needs to function properly.
-In these cases an oxygen concentrator can be used to provide oxygen therapy, this is a treatment that is often recommended by medical professionals when there are low levels of oxygen in the blood.
+If your asbestosis is severe, your body may not receive all of the oxygen it needs to function effectively.
+In these cases, an oxygen concentrator can provide oxygen therapy.
+Your doctor may recommend this treatment when you have low-levels of oxygen in your blood.

 Smoking makes the symptoms of breathlessness worse.
 Therefore, doctors will advise you to give up smoking immediately.
 As well as reducing your symptoms, quitting smoking will significantly reduce your risk of developing lung cancer.
 As someone with asbestosis, you have a higher risk of developing lung cancer, so you should do everything you can to reduce this.
 Lung cancer often has a much worse prognosis than asbestosis.
 You may want to visit the NHS SmokeFree website for support by clicking here.